 - i The Three-Year EE Plan will contain sections that describe the following: - a Consistency with the requirements of Section 1.3, - b.
 Strategies and Approaches to Planning, - c.
 Analysis of total energy likely to be saved in Rhode Island through energy efficiency over the three years, and the portion of those total energy savings that will be delivered by the distribution company's EE programs.
-At a minimum, this analysis should include: - (1) An estimate of the total energy likely to be saved and emissions reduced in Rhode Island through energy efficiency over the three years, for the following fuel types: electricity, natural gas, and delivered fuels; - (2) For each of the fuel types, an estimate of the portion of total energy savings and emissions reductions that is likely to be delivered by the distribution company's EE programs and the associated budget; - (3) For each of the fuel types, an estimate of the portion of total energy savings and emissions reductions that is likely to be delivered by state and local programs beyond the distribution company's EE programs, and the associated budget; - (1)(4) For each of the fuel types, an analysis of what entities or programs will likely deliver the remaining portion of total energy savings and emissions reductions that will not be delivered by the distribution company's EE programs or other state and local programs.
+At a minimum, this analysis should include: - (1) An estimate of the total energy likely to be saved in Rhode Island through energy efficiency over the three years, for the following fuel types: electricity, natural gas, and delivered fuels; - (2) For each of the fuel types, an estimate of the portion of total energy savings that is likely to be delivered by the distribution company's EE programs and the associated budget; - (3) For each of the fuel types, an estimate of the portion of total energy savings that is likely to be delivered by state and local programs beyond the distribution company's EE programs, and the associated budget; - (1)(4) For each of the fuel types, an analysis of what entities or programs will likely deliver the remaining portion of total energy savings that will not be delivered by the distribution company's EE programs or other state and local programs.